 Basing your site plan on old records is a recipe for disaster.
 Property information can change over time, and relying on an outdated deed or a previous drawing can lead to major inaccuracies.
 Your plan might show incorrect property lines or miss recent changes to the landscape.
 This can cause the same kind of delays and rejections as having inaccurate measurements.
 To avoid this, make sure your plan is created using the most current information available.
 Services that use up-to-date satellite imagery and GIS data ensure your plan reflects the property as it exists today, not as it was years ago.

-Why a Professional Site Plan Is Worth It
+Is a Professional Site Plan Worth the Cost?

 When you're eager to get a project started, it can be tempting to sketch out a site plan yourself to save a few bucks.
 But investing in a professionally drafted plan is one of the smartest moves you can make.
 A high-quality site plan isn't just a formality; it's a foundational tool that prevents costly headaches, streamlines approvals, and sets your project up for success from day one.
 Think of it as an investment that pays for itself by helping you avoid delays, rejections, and on-site mistakes.